Inslee asks public to demand no Obamacare repeal without replacement in hand

 “It’s time for 7 million Washingtonians to make sure that their congressmen know it will not stand to take away people’s health care and not replace it on the same day,” Inslee said, speaking at Swedish Medical Center in Issaquah.

-He peppered his remarks with that line — “on the same day” — objecting less to GOP plans to repeal parts of the law, than to doing so with no replacement ready.
+He peppered his remarks with that line — “on the same day” — objecting less to GOP plans to repeal parts of the law than to doing so with no replacement ready.

 More than 750,000 Washingtonians have health insurance under the law, and more than 500,000 of those previously had none.
 The law has cut Washington’s uninsured rate by nearly 60 percent.